401st Air Expeditionary Group: Expeditionary unit

-The 401st Expeditionary Operations Group (401 EOG) was activated in 2001 by USAFE to perform combat support duties as part of the Global War on Terrorism at RAF Akrotiri, Cyprus performing KC-135 operations.
+The 401st Expeditionary Operations Group (401 EOG) was activated in 2001 by USAFE to fly KC-135 air refuelling sorties from RAF Akrotiri, Cyprus.
 Detachment 1 was located at Tuzla Air Base, Bosnia and Herzegovina, designated as the 401st Expeditionary Air Base Group.

 In June 2003 the group moved to Aviano again, where it became the 401st Air Expeditionary Wing, replacing the 16th AEW, inactivating so as to eliminate an overlap in designation and heraldry with the 16th Special Operations Wing at Hurlburt Field, Florida.

 USAFE moved the 401st to Ramstein Air Base, Germany in 2008 and it once again became a group.
 At Ramstein, it has been used as a headquarters for provisional units deployed for humanitarian missions and exercises.